ryqdev/golden/README.md

 ## Project feature list

+- [ ] Redesign the architecture to support Python
 - [x] Command Line Argument Parser
 - [ ] Set configuration with a local toml file
 - [ ] Set configuration with UI